intel/thermal_daemon/README.txt

 - Read temprature via netlink notification or via polling configurable via command line
 - Once a trip point is crossed, activate the associate cooling devices.
 Start with min tstate to max tstate for each cooling device.
 - Based on active or passive settings it decides the cooling devices

-To be done:
-- Change some pointers to references
-- PID auto calibration for Kp, Ki, Kd.
-- ??